 - Slow Cooker Split Pea Soup with Ham

 - Apple Oatmeal Cookies with White Chocolate

-Below is the printable recipe card for today’s French Onion Sloppy Joes.
+Below is the printable recipe card along with the exact ingredient measurements and nutritional information for making today’s French Onion Sloppy Joes.

 - 3 tablespoons butter